CATEGORY: Help Articles

 If you want a structured, extensible, and simple way to get data out of e-shot™ over HTTP, you want to use our REST API.
 For all its simplicity the REST API can feel quite complex at first, and we will attempt to break it down into smaller components so that we can easily piece together the full puzzle.

 The REST API adheres to the OData standard for reads with all requests to write data carried out by making specifically defined POST, PUT, PATCH or DELETE requests.
+You can see 11 examples of the most common calls here.

 Using OData, you can control: